MRI-CSZS/250917_psmd_SP/README.md

 ## Support

 The PSMD project was initiated at the Institue for Stroke and Dementia Research (ISD), Munich, Germany, with funding support by the LMU FöFoLe program (grant 808), the Else Kröner-Fresenius-Stiftung (EKFS, grant 2014_A200), and the Vascular Dementia Research Foundation.

-The ongoing development of PSMD is supported by Medical Image Analysis Center (MIAC AG), Basel, Switzerland.